The Lobster C++ Implementation

 Depending on what you want to write, the current engine functionality of Lobster may not be sufficient.
 Lobster adds C++ functions to the language in a modular fashion, in the Visual Studio project you can see all things added to Lobster in 2 places:

-You can always run Lobster with the -r option to get an overview of all functions currently added to the system (the current list is here).
+You can always run Lobster with the --gen-builtins-html option to get an overview of all functions currently added to the system (the current list is here).
 To add/remove functionality is generally as easy as adding/removing the corresponding .cpp file.

 Lobster uses some macros to allow you to define a native function in one location without declarations needed elsewhere.
 To learn how to write your own .cpp of native functions, best to start with a simple example, such as audio.cpp, then browse through more complex examples in builtin.cpp and graphics.cpp.